A-NZ-PEPPOL/A-NZ-Industry-Practice-Statements/A-NZ_Industry_Practice_Statement_Understanding_and_managing_attachments.md

 ---
-title: IPS- Understanding and managing attachments in eInvoices and eCredit Notes
+title: Understanding and managing attachments in eInvoices and eCredit Notes
 ---

 <p align="center">